Bob Burton (basketball)

-Robert McKay Burton, Jr. (born September 30, 1945) is a former American basketball coach.
+Robert McKay Burton, Jr. (born September 30, 1945) is an American former basketball coach.
 His last head coach position was for Cal State Fullerton.

 Before Fullerton

 Bob Burton earned a bachelor's degree in social sciences from Fresno State in 1968, and a master's degree from Cal Poly in 1969.

 After earning his degrees, Burton spent the next three years bouncing around, as an assistant coach at Cal Poly, Leigh High School in San Jose, and Westmont High School in Campbell.
-In 1972, took the head coaching job at Willow Glen High School in San Jose, compiling a 143-52 record in eight seasons there.
+In 1972, took the head coaching job at Willow Glen High School in San Jose, compiling a 143–52 record in eight seasons there.

 Burton left Willow Glen in 1980 to become head coach at West Valley College in Saratoga.
-Burton spent the 1986-87 season as an assistant coach on a Utah team which reached the NIT, but returned to West Valley the next year.
+Burton spent the 1986–87 season as an assistant coach on a Utah team which reached the NIT, but returned to West Valley the next year.

-In all, he spent 21 years as head coach of West Valley, compiling a record of 488-158.
+In all, he spent 21 years as head coach of West Valley, compiling a record of 488–158.
 Under Burton, West Valley reached won their conference eight times and reached the state championship three times.
 Burton was coach of the Year for his conference nine times, and for the entire state of California four times.
 He had only two losing seasons.

 Burton left West Valley for good in 2002, to be an assistant coach under Ray Lopes at Fresno State.
 He was inducted to the California Community Colleges Coaches Hall of Fame in 2004.

 Cal State Fullerton

 Burton was named Fullerton's head coach on June 6, 2003, replacing Donny Daniels, who left the program to become an assistant at UCLA.

-The Titans struggled throughout Burton's first year as they compiled an 11-17 record, even with Pape Sow, (who would go on to the NBA) and Bobby Brown, (who would become the Titans' all-time leading scorer and would also reach the NBA) on the squad.
+The Titans struggled throughout Burton's first year as they compiled an 11–17 record, even with Pape Sow, (who would go on to the NBA) and Bobby Brown, (who would become the Titans' all-time leading scorer and would also reach the NBA) on the squad.

-In the 2004-05 season, the team showed vast improvement as Burton's squad went 21-11 and reached the third round of the NIT.
+In the 2004–05 season, the team showed vast improvement as Burton's squad went 21–11 and reached the third round of the NIT.

-The 2005-06 season, the team finished with a disappointing 16-13 record, but they rebounded in 2006-07 for a 20-10 season, marking the first time since 1985 that the Titans had three consecutive winning seasons.
+The 2005–06 season, the team finished with a disappointing 16–13 record, but they rebounded in 2006–07 for a 20–10 season, marking the first time since 1985 that the Titans had three consecutive winning seasons.